Teast

 Consider Offering Private Tutoring

 Private tutoring is a popular option in Peru, especially among students preparing for exams or professionals looking to improve their English skills.
 Consider offering private lessons as a way to supplement your income or as a primary job.
 You can advertise your services through social media, community boards, or by partnering with local language schools.
+Online companies also provide a way to connect with a broader range of students.
 Private tutoring gives you flexibility and allows you to build strong relationships with your students.

 By utilizing these strategies, you’ll increase your chances of finding an English teaching job in Peru and may even secure a position before arriving.